AngelZihan/Diversified-Top-k-Route-Planning-in-Road-Network/README.md

 | Path Number | main.cpp | Change the 'k' value |
 | Similarity Threshold | main.cpp | Change the 't' value |
 | Similarity method | Algorithm File | Uncomment the similarity method and comment all others|

+## Running Result

+The running result shows the similarity of each path, path ID, running time, generated path number and the length of each path.